Ann D. Bagchi, PhD, DNP, APN

-She is currently employed as an Instructor with the School of Nursing and teaches a course on data management and analysis for the DNP program, which covers research methods, statistics, and the use of SPSS for statistical analysis.
+She is currently employed as an Assistant Professor with the School of Nursing and teaches the a course on data management and analysis for the DNP program, which covers research methods, statistics, and the use of SPSS for statistical analysis.
 While working as the Community Health Nurse at the Rutgers-FOCUS Wellness Center, she established the Center’s Certified Application Counselor (CAC) program through the ACA and set up the Center’s rapid HIV testing program.
-To date, she has assisted more than 200 consumers to apply for insurance coverage (including Medicaid coverage) through New Jersey’s federally-facilitated Health Insurance Marketplace.
-She is heavily involved in addressing the HIV/AIDS epidemic in New Jersey through community-based consumer education presentations and her involvement with the Newark Eligible Metropolitan Area/HIV Health Services Planning Council (where she serves as vice chair of the Research and Evaluation Committee and secretary of the Continuum of Care Committee) and the New Jersey HIV/AIDS Planning Group, as the chair of its Stigma Workgroup.
+She is heavily involved in addressing the HIV/AIDS epidemic in New Jersey through her involvement with the Newark Eligible Metropolitan Area/HIV Health Services Planning Council (where she serves as chair of the Research and Evaluation Committee and secretary of the Continuum of Care Committee) and the New Jersey HIV/AIDS Planning Group, as the chair of its Stigma Committee.
 Her research focuses primarily on HIV-related stigma and her recent work includes an online survey on stigma among health care providers, as well as a study implementing the People Living with HIV Stigma Index in New Jersey, funded by the New Jersey Department of Health.

 Dr. Bagchi is involved in several voluntary organizations serving the Latino immigrant population in Monmouth County, New Jersey and across the state as a whole.
 She is the program coordinator of the Sanctuary Program, a soup kitchen that operates during the winter months through the cooperation of various community-based organizations in Freehold, New Jersey to provide free meals, clothing, blood pressure screenings, and other basic services to Latino day laborers and other working-poor and homeless residents of Freehold and its surrounding communities.